 7. Serve: Transfer the sautéed vegetables to a serving dish and enjoy while they are still hot.

-See also How long do chestnuts take to cook
+See also How long does it take to pressure cook a chicken

 Sautéing frozen vegetables is a versatile cooking method that allows you to easily incorporate them into various recipes.
 You can add sautéed vegetables to stir-fries, pasta dishes, soups, or enjoy them as a side dish.
 Experiment with different seasonings and sauces to create unique flavors that suit your taste.